You may have heard it on the news (or maybe even on social media)…

-The use of social media during workplace has taken off in recent years and employers are finding hard to keep up.
-Employees have easier accessibility to the internet and with the popularity of smartphones, it is not surprising that new legal issues are constantly emerging.
+The use of social media in the workplace has taken off in recent years and employers are finding hard to keep up.
+Employees have easier access to the internet and with the popularity of smartphones, it is not surprising that new legal issues are constantly emerging.
 To manage these legal risks employers must provide employees with a Social Media Policy.
 This Social Media Policy is a document that forms part of a business’s HR and employment policies.
-It sets out the responsibilities and obligations that an employee must follow when dealing with social media.
+It sets out the responsibilities that an employee must follow when dealing with social media.
 This includes both during and outside workplace hours.

 Some of the reasons why you should have a Social Media Policy include:

-The most important reason to get a Social Media Policy is to educate employees on the legal and security risks involved in social networking and what they can do to protect themselves and the company.
-The policy emphasises the need to use caution and good judgement should be apart of the policy.
-This includes comments as well as posts on social media, as comments can spread despite the original posting being removed.
+Arguably, the most important reason to get a Social Media Policy is to educate employees on the legal and security risks involved in social networking.
+The policy can inform them what they can do to protect themselves and the company.
+Placing importance on the need to use caution and good judgement should be apart of the policy.
+This includes comments as well as posts on social media, as comments can spread despite the original post being removed.
 Some companies use social media to brand themselves and expand market research.
-In those cases the policy outlines the appropriate use of social media at work and how to minimise the risk of a conflict of interest and confidentiality breach.
+In those cases, the policy outlines the appropriate use of social media at work and how to minimise the risk of a conflict of interest or a confidentiality breach.

 Protecting your company against litigation